NeedCoolerShoes/SuperSimpleEmoji/README.md

 emojis:
   heart:
     pattern: '<3'
-    text: '{"text":"❤","color":"red"}'
+    text: '<red>❤</red>'
 ```

 The pattern will be compiled to a regular expression.

-The text is interpreted as a JSON text component.
+The text is interpreted in the MiniMessage format.

-# Known Incompatibilities
+## Incompatibilities
+This mod is likely incompatible with any other mod that handles chat formatting.

+If you encounter any issues, try disabling other plugins first.

+### Known to be Incompatible
-LPC
+- LPC